oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 ``end_user_sec_params`` key should be a dictionary which contains the parameters listed in the following table.

-.. list-table-with-summary:: End User Security Provider Parameters
+.. list-table-with-summary:: End-User Security Provider Parameters
     :header-rows: 1
     :class: wy-table-responsive
     :widths: 10 30 10